chingu-voyages/v17-vue-team-01/backend/README.md

 }
 ```
 A user needs to be logged, and event_id can be saved in local storage also (to be discussed)
-If event exists, it will show event details togheter with its users:
+If event exists, it will show event details together with its users:
 {
     "users": [
         "5e7dd9e3e6235cda68c6e026"